alexleboucher/docker-express-postgres-boilerplate/README.md

 ### Step 6: Create the user database table

-To create the User database table, you must run the migration.
+To create the `user` database table, you must run the migration.
 Run `yarn migration:run` to run the migration and create the table.

 ---